Welcome

 Germany and Togo: Bilateral relations

-Since 2012, Germany has been working on the following priorities in the field of development cooperation: good governance and decentralisation, agriculture and rural development, as well as sustainable economic development with a focus on vocational training and employment.
-These priorities are supplemented by activities in the fields of energy, digitalisation and health.
-In terms of funding, Germany is Togo’s largest bilateral donor.
+Since 2012, Germany has been working on the following priorities in the field of development cooperation with Togo: good governance and decentralisation, agriculture and rural development, health, and sustainable economic development.
+There are also activities in the energy sector.
+Germany is one of Togo’s largest bilateral donors.

-The Hanns Seidel Foundation, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and the Kreditanstalt für Wiederaufbau (KfW) have, for example, offices in Togo.
-Various church-affiliated relief agencies and other political foundations are also active in the country.
+The Hanns Seidel Foundation, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and Kreditanstalt für Wiederaufbau (KfW) are among German organisations with offices in Togo.
+Various German church-affiliated relief agencies and numerous German NGOs are also active in the country, running a large number of development projects.

-Germany’s trade relations with Togo have been stepped up in recent years.
-In 2021, Germany exported goods valued at 72.4 million euro to Togo and imported goods worth 6.9 million euro, meaning Togo ranks 145th amongst Germany’s trading partners.
+Germany’s trade relations with Togo have the potential for expansion.
+In 2024, Germany exported goods valued at 56.4 million euro to Togo and imported Togolese goods worth 8.4 million euro.

 Keywords